jewjux/nvaitc-aps-project-demos/projects/explorer-ai/README.md

 # Explorer AI: Curiosity-Driven Agent Platform

 Explorer AI is an interactive web-based platform that demonstrates advanced AI agent capabilities using NVIDIA NIMs and ReAct (Reasoning + Acting) architecture.
-The project showcases curiosity-driven agents that can engage in dynamic conversations, perform web searches, and maintain context across sessions - all powered by NVIDIA's powerful language models.
+The project showcases curiosity-driven agents that can engage in dynamic conversations, perform web searches, and maintain context across sessions - all powered by powerful language models running on NIMs.

 ## 🌟 Features